jmichiel/megrok.navigation/src/megrok/navigation/README.txt

     </li>
     </ul>

 What just happened here?
-The items of the menu were rendered as ContextMenu items, with the context not the current view context, but the item to be rendered.
+The items of the menu were rendered as Context Menu Items, with the context not the current view context, but the item to be rendered.
-Why this is done like that wil become clear when submenus are thrown into the mix.
+Why this is done like that will become clear when content submenus are thrown into the mix.
 Let's define Series and Models for our Products:

     >>> class ISeries(Interface):